paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 (misc_5_5)=
 # Process for reliability modelling
-This Section details how to build a reliability model for miscellaneous item.
+This Section details how to build a reliability model for {term}`MISCELLANEOUS ITEM`.

 {numref}`Figure 5.4` provides the general process to apply whatever the basic model is: